 - 3rd Course – Choice of Pollo alla Griglia (chicken cooked under a brick, roasted brussels sprouts and turnips) or Salmone con Fregola e Pomodoro (grilled salmon on a bed of fregola stewed in fennel and tomatoes).

-After looking over the menu, two of us ordered the soup and two of us the salad.
+To start, two of us ordered the soup and two of us the salad.
 For the main course, two of us opted for the chicken and two of us the salmon.

 The 2nd course pasta dish was likewise greatly enjoyed by all.
 As one would expect, the pasta is house-made.
 One friend made a point of eating her pasta one penne at a time in order to prolong the enjoyment.
 I decided to follow her example – that is how good it was.